TrebledJ/trebledj.github.io/content/posts/projects/01-e-payment-app/2019-05-01-e-payment-desktop-application.md

 Admins, of course, have a more powerful role.
 These peeps can view *and* **update** student's balances (but the actual flows are pretty boring TBH).
 (Unfortunately I did not save any screenshots of the GUI, and I'm not bothered to redownload Qt just to build the app once. >.>)

-{% image "~/assets/img/memes/unlimited-power.jpg", "Unnnnnlliiiimmiiitted pooower!.", "w-55" %}
+{% image "~/assets/img/memes/unlimited-power.jpg", "w-55", "Unnnnnlliiiimmiiitted pooower!." %}

 Students have the most ***exciting*** user flow of all.

 {% images %}
-{% image "assets/standby.jpg", "Standby UI, before scanning." %}
+{% image "assets/standby.jpg", "", "Standby UI, before scanning." %}
-{% image "assets/standby-scanned.jpg", "Standby UI, after scanning." %}
+{% image "assets/standby-scanned.jpg", "", "Standby UI, after scanning." %}
 {% endimages %}

 And since they have an exciting flow, I'll describe it for fun: